FGindded/LEMOINGTONS/README.md

-Please name the files you import so people know what they are.
+Please name your files before importing them so we know what they are and if you rename a file in github it will make it unusable